buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcTrimmedCurve.md

 An _IfcTrimmedCurve_ is a bounded curve that is trimmed at both ends.
 The trimming points may be provided by a Cartesian point or by a parameter value, based on the parameterization of the _BasisCurve_.
 The _SenseAgreement_ attribute indicates whether the direction of the _IfcTrimmedCurve_ agrees with or is opposed to the direction of the _BasisCurve_.

-> NOTE&nbsp; In case of the _BasisCurve_ being a closed curve, such as an _IfcCircle_ or _IfcEllipse_, the _SenseAgreement_ affects the geometric shape of the _IfcTrimmedCurve_.
+> NOTE  In case of the _BasisCurve_ being a closed curve, such as an _IfcCircle_ or _IfcEllipse_, the _SenseAgreement_ affects the geometric shape of the _IfcTrimmedCurve_.

 !["curve parameterization"](../../../../figures/ifctrimmedcurve_parameterization.png "Figure 1 &mdash; Trimmed curve parameterization")

 Figure 1 shows the four arcs (dashed blue and green lines with arrow showing different orientations) that can be defined by the same _BasisCurve_ (of type _IfcCircle_) and the same trimming points (given by Cartesian points and parameter values) by using different assignments to _Trim1_ and _Trim2_ and _SenseAgreement_.

-> NOTE&nbsp; Since the _BasisCurve_ is closed (type _IfcCircle_), the exception of the informal proposition IP3 applies, i.e. the sense flag is not required to be consistent with the parameter values of _Trim1_ and _Trim1_, so the rule (sense = parameter 1 < parameter 2) may not be fulfilled.
+> NOTE  Since the _BasisCurve_ is closed (type _IfcCircle_), the exception of the informal proposition IP3 applies, i.e. the sense flag is not required to be consistent with the parameter values of _Trim1_ and _Trim1_, so the rule (sense = parameter 1 < parameter 2) may not be fulfilled.

 { .extDef}
 > NOTE Definition according to ISO/CD 10303-42:1992